It’s time for prom and you’ve been tasked with renting the perfect tuxedo to compliment your date. Seems simple enough. How hard could it be?

-The primary physical difference between a tuxedo and a suit is the presence of satin, as the definition above suggests.
+The primary physical difference between a tuxedo and a suit is the presence of satin.
 Tuxedos have satin facing on the lapels, buttons, pocket trim, and a satin side stripe down the leg of the trousers.
 Suits don’t incorporate any satin and usually have either plastic buttons or buttons faced with the same fabric as the coat (aka self buttons.)

 But more than the physical difference, it’s important to note that a tuxedo sends a different message than a suit does.